gflohr/Parse-Kayak/lib/Parse/Kalex.md

 `name` must be a valid Perl identifier.
-Perl identifiers may start with one of the letters "a" to "z", "A" to "Z" or the underscore "_", followed by an arbitrary number of these characters.
+Perl identifiers may start with one of the letters "a" to "z", "A" to "Z" or the underscore "_", followed by an arbitrary number of these characters or the digits "0" to "9".

 Non-ASCII characters are also allowed but it depends on your version of Perl and your user code whether such identifiers are accepted